Linuxfabrik/lfops/roles/mariadb_server/README.md

 * [mariadb.com](https://mariadb.com/kb/en/thread-pool-system-status-variables/#extra_max_connections)
 * Type: Number.
 * Default: `3`
+* Deviates from the upstream default `1`: one connection is gone as soon as a single session on the extra port hangs, which leaves no way in at exactly the wrong moment.
+Three allows a second look while the first session is stuck.

 `mariadb_server__cnf_extra_port__group_var` / `mariadb_server__cnf_extra_port__host_var`

 * [mariadb.com](https://mariadb.com/kb/en/thread-pool-system-status-variables/#extra_port)
 * Type: Number.
 * Default: `3307`
+* Deviates from the upstream default `0`, which disables the extra port: a second listener with its own connection budget keeps an administrator able to log in when `max_connections` is exhausted, which is the situation where a database server most needs to be reachable.
+Remember to leave the port closed in the firewall for everyone else.

 `mariadb_server__cnf_general_log__group_var` / `mariadb_server__cnf_general_log__host_var`